 However, if it is just a issue of body odor not related to bodily fluids, try to take the first two steps.
 If you cannot, or those fail, encourage complaining customers to sit away from the passenger.
-Smelly passengers should not be restricted from service based solely on odor, unless your agency establishes that as a policy.
-(Give participants the biological explanation of why people with body odor do not always know that they have body odor.)
+Smelly passengers cannot be restricted from service based solely on odor.